Down on the Upside: Tour

-The band took a slot on the 1996 Lollapalooza tour with Metallica, who had insisted on Soundgarden's appearance on the tour.
+The band played the 1996 Lollapalooza tour with Metallica, who had insisted on Soundgarden's appearance on the tour.
 Thayil said the band wasn't interested in doing the tour until it became a "Metallica tour".
 During the Lollapalooza tour, the band members reportedly took separate flights and then met at the gigs.

 After Lollapalooza, the band embarked on a worldwide tour, supported by Moby.
 Tensions continued to increase and, when asked if the band hated touring, Cornell said: "We really enjoy it to a point and then it gets tedious, because it becomes repetitious.
 You feel like fans have paid their money and they expect you to come out and play them your songs like the first time you ever played them.
 That's the point where we hate touring."
 The band was criticized for its lack of energy while performing.
 Cornell said that "after a number of years, you start to feel like you're acting.
 All those people who criticize us for not jumping around should shut the fuck up, and when they come to our shows they should jump around and entertain us for a while."
 Thayil had an issue with how the band's audience had changed, stating that "nowadays, you also have the kids and the housewives, the casual fans.
 With your casual fans, you say, 'Thanks for the money.'
 And they say, 'Thanks for the song.'"
 The band's concerts in December 1996 were postponed for a week due to Cornell's throat problems.

 At the final stop of the tour, in Honolulu, Hawaii, on February 9, 1997, Shepherd threw his bass into the air in frustration after suffering equipment failure, and subsequently stormed off the stage.
 The band retreated, and Cornell returned alone to conclude the show with a solo encore.
 On April 9, 1997, the band announced its disbanding.
 Thayil said, "It was pretty obvious from everybody's general attitude over the course of the previous half year that there was some dissatisfaction."
 Cameron later said that Soundgarden was "eaten up by the business".